Situationship Meaning: Signs, Emotional Impact & How to Navigate One Healthily

 People with anxious or avoidant attachment styles may find themselves repeatedly drawn toward emotionally unclear relationships.

 This is why situationships often feel emotionally intense, even when they lack stability.
+If you're processing these feelings through entertainment, our roundup of Netflix sex movies includes a few titles that explore exactly these kinds of emotionally murky dynamics.

 Are Situationships Always Unhealthy?